 If you use any of this, choose what you use off of your own trading style.
 If you trade frequently, stay in the red zone.
 Trading infrequently, play in the green zone — don’t look for momentum, look for mean reversion.
 I generally play in the green zone because I hold stocks for 3 years on average.

 Whatever you do, be consistent in your methods regarding momentum/mean-reversion, and only change methods if your current method is working well.

 Huh?
 Why change if things are working well?
 I’m not saying to change if things are working well.
 I’m saying don’t change if things are working badly.
 Price momentum and mean-reversion are cyclical, and we tend to make changes at the worst possible moments, just before the pattern changes.
 Maximum pain drives changes for most people, which is why average investors don’t make much money.

 Maximum pleasure when things are going right leaves investors fat, dumb, and happy — no one thinks of changing then.
 This is why a disciplined approach that forces changes on a portfolio is useful, as I do 3-4 times a year.
 It forces me to be bloodless and sell stocks with less potential for those with more potential over the next 1-5 years.

-I like some technology names here, some telecom related, some basic materials names, particularly those that are strongly capitalized.
+I like some technology stocks here, some industrials, some retail stocks, particularly those that are strongly capitalized.